 - Micronutrient providers: These plants reinforce the ecosystem of beneficial organisms in the topsoil.
 Topsoil is where the majority of nutrients and beneficial organisms reside.
 Maintaining healthy topsoil enables diverse species to proliferate and provides your plants with a power boost.
 Dandelion, milk thistle, fungi.

 - Medicinal plants: Many companion plants have unique healing properties.
 Plant lots of herbs.
 Grow your own medicine cabinet.
 Yarrow, hyssop, chamomile, calendula, comfrey, calendula, lemon balm, dandelion, milk thistle, anise, fennel, peppermint, coriander, borage, anise, goldenrod, alfalfa, thyme, chamomile, stinging nettle, tansy, sage, passionflower, parsnip, cumin, parsley, red clover, alfalfa, Wormwood, mugwort, borage, lavender, catnips, rosemary, chrysanthemum, geranium, dandelion, hyssop, dill, basil, raspberry…

 - Food crops: Delicious vegetables, grains and legumes.
 Beans, wheat, rye, garlic, onion, peas, lentils, kale, collard greens, lettuces, salad mixes, bok choy, and many more.

 Copyright, Project CBD.
 May not be reprinted without permission.

 Cover photo taken by Casey O’Neill and Sensi Seeds

-In this edition of Cannabis Conversations, Project CBD director Martin A. Lee interviews Kelly Dunn & Josh Sarvis, British Columbia cannabis farmers, about sustainable and regenerative growing practices.
+In this edition of Cannabis Conversations, Project CBD director Martin A. Lee interviews Kelly Dunn & Josh Sarvis, British Columba cannabis farmers, about sustainable and regenerative growing practices.